letsencrypt/website/content/en/docs/profiles.md

 # Selecting a Profile

+Here's a quick summary of each profile and who should choose it:

+**classic**: The classic profile is the default profile selected for all orders which do not request a specific profile.
+The validation process and resulting certificate are the same as you're used to from the last several years of Let's Encrypt operation.
+We recommend using this profile for subscribers who are happy to let others try new things first.

+**tlsserver**: The tlsserver profile is a new profile which updates several of these validation and certificate properties in order to reflect the latest recommendations from the CA/Browser Forum Baseline Requirements, as well as general trends within the WebPKI community.
+We recommend selecting this profile for subscribers who want smaller certificates and who fully embrace automation.

+**shortlived**: The shortlived profile is identical to the tlsserver profile, with two exceptions: certificates are only valid for roughly 6 days and they contain no revocation information.
+We recommend this profile for those who fully trust their automation to renew their certificates on time.

 The process for selecting a profile is described in [this Internet-Draft](https://datatracker.ietf.org/doc/draft-aaron-acme-profiles/), which we plan to work with the IETF ACME Working Group to turn into a full RFC.
 Not all ACME Clients have implemented this draft, so the client you use may not yet be able to select a profile.

 In general, if you want to select a profile, you should: